Belrose

 AreaSearch analysis places Belrose well above average for employment performance across multiple indicators

-Belrose has an educated workforce with notable representation in the technology sector.
-As of June 2025, its unemployment rate is 2.3%, lower than Greater Sydney's 4.2%.
+Belrose has a highly educated workforce with notable representation in the technology sector.
+As of June 2025, its unemployment rate stands at 2.3%, lower than Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment